ArjunKrishnak/Personal-Resume-Website-/content/_index.md

 - rss
 - json
 ---
-I'm an alumnus from IIT Roorkee currently working at Adobe.
-I'm passionate about machine learning and data analysis with specific interest in the applications of deep learning in the field of computer vision.
-I'm a quick learner and a problem solver with a demonstrated experience in the deep learning industry.
-I'm interested in developing end to end web and mobile solutions that harness the power of AI.
+I am an IIT Roorkee alumnus currently working at Adobe.
+I'm passionate about machine learning and web development.
+Through my projects and work experience, I was able to familiarize myself how to handle big data, develop POCs around machine learning models and develop machine learning solutions in production.
+I am also familiar with SOLID design principles, data structures, system design and test-driven development to provide end to end solutions.